 Presented at the Harmonia Mundi Conference, Newport Beach, California, October 6, 1989

 To stop, that is to say, to really question, to reach a contemplative mind, seems important for both science and religion.
-Science acknowledges certain kinds of fundamental interactions—as of now four fundamental forces have been identified—and the ultimate aim of science is to arrive at a unified theory which would allow us to see all phenomena in the universe within one integrated perspective.
+Science acknowledges certain kinds of fundamental interactions—as of now four fundamental forces have been identified—and the ultimate aim of science is to arrive at a unified theory, which would permit us to see all phenomena in the universe within one integrated perspective.
 Evidently religion—in the larger and not the restricted sense—points in the same direction, that is, toward oneness or unity, toward seeing oneness in the midst of diversity.
-So perhaps we could follow this line, trying to understand this search for a broader or more unified world view, and starting from the periphery move symbolically toward the center.
+So perhaps we could follow this line, trying to understand this search for a broader or more unified worldview, and starting from the periphery move symbolically toward the center.

-So let us go back to the beginning, the first step of entering one’s body; with that experience, the question arises, “Who sees that?”
+So let us go back to the beginning, the first step of entering one’s body—with that experience, the question arises, “Who sees that?”
 One begins to sense the body, not from outside as is usually the case— as for instance in introspection—but, instead, one is aware of being inside.
 This is where the psychotherapeutic condition takes us.
 One is led inside, no longer from the outside, yet still from the periphery of oneself.
 One begins to see things that one never wanted to see—all kinds of forces, and the resistance and fear that are bound to all of this.
 We are reminded here of Dante’s first initiation, the descent into Hell.
-But there are conditions which enable and support this experience - the child of light.
-Beatrice, or the psychoanalytic protocol, for example.
+But there are conditions, which enable and support this experience—Beatrice, or the psychoanalytic protocol, for example.
 One lies relaxed, everythng is allowed to come in, and immediately one is confronted with all kinds of contradictory movements.
 At first you don’t know what to do; you are enclosed in silence, trying to escape.
-Our usual way out, of course, is finding solutions to our myriads of problems, acting o ut in one way or another, above all finding a way for the ego to be comfortable, without anxiety, without pressure, without problems it cannot solve.
+Our usual way out, of course, is finding solutions to our myriads of problems, acting out in one way or another, above all finding a way for the ego to be comfortable, without anxiety, without pressure, without problems it cannot solve.
 But the encounter we are speaking of really appears in the seeing of oneself.
 And the healing potential issues from this very seeing, and not from anything else we might attempt to do.
 Little by little we begin to realize that it is seeing that will change us, gradually, as we go deeper inside.
-Then it is not only that we are seen from another location, but that another quality appears and gives us a taste of reality.
+Then it is not only that we are seen from another location, but also that another quality appears and gives us a taste of reality.

 Coming back to psychoanalytic practice, we see that, in line with Anna Freud’s ideas, in order to really understand the patient we have to stand between, or equidistant from, all of these parts which are operating.
 And, at the same time, we have to let things be, to show no preference for this or that aspect, but instead, simply to put the accent on becoming conscious of what is seen taking place in oneself.